hamidreza-dastmalchi/AACNN/README.md

 ## TO DO
 * Add auxilary classifier loss
-* Replace BathcNorm in discriminator with SpectralNorm
+* Replace BatchNorm in discriminator with SpectralNorm